 |(1991) These efforts culminated in November 1991 when BLM purchased the site and surrounding land.
 BLM spent the next several months preparing the area for public visitation, making improvements needed to ensure public health and safety, and constructing a modest, temporary visitor contact station and a boardwalk to access the Pillar.
 The private owners also donated original J. K. Ralston paintings, other artwork, and a Lewis and Clark historical library to the public at the time of the acquisition.

 (1992) The site was reopened to the public in May 1992.
 The action group formed in 1989 evolved into the Pompeys Pillar Historical Association, now the Friends of Pompeys Pillar.
 The Friends of Pompeys Pillar assists the BLM in managing the area by providing volunteers for the site and manages the Monument Gift Store.

 (2001) Pompeys Pillar became a National Monument by proclamation signed by President William Jefferson Clinton and placed under the management of the Secretary of the Interior through the Bureau of Land Management.

 (2006) The Pompeys Pillar National Monument Interpretive Center opens as part of the Lewis and Clark Bicentennial.

-(Today) Pompeys Pillar National Monument is open from the first week in May through the last weekend in September.
+(Today) Pompeys Pillar National Monument is open from the first week in May through October (weather dependent).
 The Monument is open to walk-in visitation during the off-season.
 BLM staff and Friends of Pompeys Pillar volunteers provide visitor services during the operating season.